 What's the value of the stock I receive?

-We determine the value of each share you receive using the price paid for iConsumer stock by third parties, at the time you earn the stock.
-As of 5/1/17, that is $.09 per share.
-Now that iConsumer's stock is trading on the OTCQB, we will use the price reported by the market on the date of purchase.
+We determine the value of each share you receive using the price paid for iConsumer stock under the current offering circular.
+As of 12/10/19, that is $.18 per share.

 The value is determined at the time of earning, not at the time of delivery.
 The price of the stock when you take delivery may be more or less than when you earned the stock.